Darryl Stonum

-Early years
+Early life

 A native of Stafford, Texas, Stonum attended Dulles High School in Sugar Land, Texas.
 He was rated as a four-star recruit by rivals.com.

 University of Michigan

 He enrolled early at the University of Michigan in January 2008.
 He played as a wide receiver and kick return specialist for the Michigan Wolverines football team from 2008 to 2010.
 Stonum is 6 feet, 2 inches and weighs 195 pounds.
 He has been described as having "a prototypical outside receiver's body and uncommon speed for his size."

 2008 season

 As a freshman in 2008, Stonum started 10 games at wide receiver for the Wolverines, catching 14 passes for 176 yards.
 He caught a 30-yard pass against Notre Dame and had a 51-yard touchdown on a catch-and-run play against Purdue.

 2009 season

 During the 2009 season, he broke Steve Breaston's single-season record with 39 kickoff returns for 1,001 yards.
 He had a 94-yard kickoff return for a touchdown against Notre Dame—the sixth longest kickoff return in Michigan school history.
 He also caught 13 passes for 199 yards and one touchdown.
 Playing against Indiana, Stonum returned seven kicks for 218 yards, the second highest single-game total in school history and three yards short of the school record of 221 yards.
 He had a career-high 97 receiving yards on five receptions against Michigan State, including a 60-yard touchdown reception.